DSA-IITJ-2024/ideathon-code-submission-Nishant2102/README.md

 This code demonstrates a solid understanding of tree data structures and their implementation.
 With the suggested improvements, the code can become more robust, maintainable, and user-friendly.

+HOW to implement:
+1. Copy and Paste on your code editor
+2. Utilise user interface on terminal